dbhardman/Lorex_doorbell/custom_components/lorex/README.md

 The event is stateless (ie the state of the event is the date and time).
 The event has attribute event_type  which will be "pressed" or "idle".

-below is a yaml example of responding to a doorbell button press
+Below is a yaml example of responding to a doorbell button press

 alias: Front doorbell button pressed
 description: Send a notification when the front doorbell is pressed